NYSPA Announces Pro-Bono Trauma-Informed Therapy for Anyone Affected by COVID-19

 Tuesday, May 12, 2020

--The New York State Psychological Association extends free, time-limited therapy with a licensed clinical psychologist to any New Yorker in need -
+-The New York State Psychological Association extends free, time-limited therapy with a licensed psychologist to any New Yorker in need -

-Under the initiative, any resident of New York state -- regardless of ability to pay -- may receive up to six free therapy sessions with some of New York’s leading clinical psychologists.
+Under the initiative, any resident of New York state -- regardless of ability to pay -- may receive up to six free therapy sessions with some of New York's leading psychologists.

 The program, initiated by NYSPA President, Dr. Daniel Kaplin, and Disaster Relief Network (DRN) Chair, Dr. Evelyn Rappoport, is expected to attract a large number of applicants.

 "These are unprecedented times, and nobody should be denied access to trauma treatment," noted Dr. Rappoport.
 "Pandemics don't discriminate; trauma does not discriminate; and that is why we are here to serve people regardless of financial circumstance."